-In both my business to business blog as well as my personal development blog, I’ve written about the secret to finding happiness.
+In both my business-to-business blog as well as my personal development blog, I’ve written about the secret to finding happiness.

 The formula is simple: If LC=BP then you are happy.

-But here’s something I DO know, and something I’ve seen so many let control their lives.
+But here’s something I DO know, and something I’ve seen so many people let control their lives.
 I know the Secret To Unhappiness.

 In fact, this one simple little thing is, to me, so petty that I’m constantly shocked when it even comes up in conversation.
-Yet it seems to sneak it’s way into our lives all around us, and I’m telling you first hand that it’s making you miserable, it’s making you sad, it’s making you depressed, it’s making you feel unloved, it’s making you feel less worthy and it’s making you flat out unhappy.
+Yet it seems to sneak it’s way into our lives all around us, and I’m telling you that it’s making you miserable, it’s making you sad, it’s making you depressed, it’s making you feel unloved, it’s making you feel less worthy, and it’s making you flat out unhappy.